michaelzenz/CSE120-Test/README.md

 will run both the pa1 programs and pa1Ref programs and then output their difference, such that you can check the different output between your program and the reference program.

 # Note
+## WARNING:
+> It is extremely important that no solution code is allowed in this repo(by the way if there is I will be responsible), so you are welcome to make pull request, but please understand that you are responsible for it and I cant make you a collaborator.

-You are welcome to modify or add new test files, you can also make a pull request and I will add you to the contributer.
+You are welcome to modify or add new test files.
 Different homeworks will use different branches.

 # If you find it useful, please star it!